mukeshsunku721/Task5_Heart_disease/README.md

 ---

+---

+## 🔍 Insights
+- Shallower trees (max depth = 3) reduce overfitting but lose accuracy.
+- Random Forest matches the performance of the best Decision Tree but is more stable and less prone to overfitting due to averaging multiple trees.
+- Cross-validation scores confirm Random Forest’s better generalization compared to a single deep Decision Tree.

+---

+## 📈 Feature Importance
+Random Forest feature importance revealed the top predictors for heart disease:

+1. **cp** — Chest pain type
+2. **thal** — Thalassemia
+3. **ca** — Number of major vessels
+4. **oldpeak** — ST depression induced by exercise
+5. **thalach** — Maximum heart rate achieved

+---

+## 📌 Final Output
+The final model is a **Random Forest Classifier** with **98.54% accuracy**, capable of predicting whether a patient has heart disease based on medical attributes.

+---

 ## 🌳 Decision Tree Visualization (Graphviz)

 A decision tree can be exported and visualized to show how splits are made at each node.